The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

 \begin{remark} We note that the cubic dependency on $p$ for the GLL case yields closer nodes for higher orders.
-Numerical tests indicate that a bound $\bx_i-\bx_j\ge {C}/{p^2}$ (as we technically achieved it for the Gauss-Legendre nodes) seems more valid.
+Numerical tests indicate that a bound $\bx_i-\bx_j\ge {C}/{p^2}$ (as we technically achieved inside the proof of Lemma 3.2 for the Gauss-Legendre nodes) seems more valid.
 Using other boundary estimates for $\theta_j$, as in \cite[(Lemma 2.4)]{Parter1999Lobatto} might be sufficient for that. \end{remark}